Small Business Bookkeeping

 Bookkeepers are tasked with keeping accurate financial records.
 Sounds simple, right?
 Not necessarily.
 A high attention to detail is needed to ensure numbers are entered correctly, and the coding is just as accurate.
 Bookkeeping at times is synonymous with bank reconciliation; not entirely true, but darn close.

 How is accounting different?

 Accounting is more specialized, and picks up where bookkeeping leaves off.
 Accountants interpret, classify, analyze and summarize the financial data.
 They typically have more advisory positions and offer advice to business owners.
 Can an accountant do bookkeeping?
 Absolutely – but they also can provide a higher level of guidance to business owners as well.
 Your friends at WCG are accountants; we are not only bookkeepers.
 While we can enter and code transactions, we provide the most value (think Warren Buffet) telling you what your financial statements mean rather than simply creating them.

 So back to our original question – do you need a bookkeeper?
 The answer is… it depends!
 Great, you’re thinking.
 What does it depend on?

-Here is a quickie checklist of questions you may want to ask yourself when trying to decide if you need (or maybe just want) a bookkeeper, or if you should do it yourself:
+Here is a quickie checklist of questions you may want to ask yourself when trying to decide if you need (or maybe just want) a bookkeeper or an accountant, or if you should do it yourself: